Suzuki Guitar Information

 Anything by Andres Segovia

-If you do not enjoy any of the recordings above, it will be difficult for you to regularly play the Suzuki CDs for your child.
-In this case, Suzuki Guitar is probably not for you.
+If you do not enjoy any of the recordings above, it will likely be difficult for you to regularly play the Suzuki CDs for your child.
+In this case, Suzuki Guitar may not be the best fit for you.
 I recommend the Suzuki method for any instrument.

 Where can I purchase a guitar for my child?